felixlopz/hubrise-test-task/content/apps/orderline/en/settings.md

 - New
 - Received
 - Accepted
-- In Preparation
+- In preparation
-- Awaiting Shipment
+- Awaiting shipment
-- Awaiting Collection
+- Awaiting collection
 - In delivery
 - Completed
 - Rejected
 - Cancelled
-- Delivery Failed
+- Delivery failed

 To change the status flow, follow these steps: